Welcome to RJS

 There will also be independent rainbow challenges for the children to complete in the different areas of the classroom.
 We will be doing lots of varied learning based on the stories and we can’t wait to see what the children produce!

-This half term, we will be exploring numbers up to 10.
-We will be counting forwards and backwards, focusing on matching quantities and numerals, talking about the significance of numbers, and exploring one more and one less.
-We will be touching on using every day language related to money and concentrating on 2D shapes.
+This half term, we will be exploring numbers up to 20.
+We will be counting forwards and backwards, focusing on matching quantities and numerals and exploring one more and one less.
+We will also begin to write numbers and we will

 At the beginning of the year, most Reception children are learning to recognise and blend the 'Set 1 ' sounds.
 Below is a link to a video to support the correct pronunciation of these sounds.

 We also teach the children to blend sounds together - both with and without the letters, using a character called 'Fred' who can only talk in sounds, as seen in the link below: